nnsvs/nnsvs/egs/kiritan_singing/00-svs-world/README.md

 # 00-svs-world

-A recipe to build a atatistical parametric singing voice synthesis system.
+A recipe to build a statistical parametric singing voice synthesis system.
 The system consists of three trainable networks:

 1. Time-lag model
 2. Duration model